samhoice/django_restaurant/readme.md

 `Dish.objects.get(id=d.id)`

 Objects is a model manager, and it lets you do interesting things with Django models.
-You can create in one step like SQL INSERT:
+You can create and save in one step like SQL INSERT:

 `Dish.objects.create(title="Sandwich", cuisine_type="All", category="LU", description="It's a sandwich", price=14.99, spicy_level=1)`